CALL US281-931-5443

 - Variable speed pumps should have a temperature sensor that will make sure the pump runs at a minimum speed to keep the computer from freezing.

-OR IF ACCUMULATING SNOW OR FREEZING RAINS ARE EXPECTED:
+IF ACCUMULATING SNOW OR FREEZING RAINS ARE EXPECTED:

 2. Loosely cover equipment with a WATERPROOF tarp